kaaaziz/ts_guard/README.md

 TSGuard is an advanced research framework designed for robust, real-time imputation of missing values in satellite-derived environmental time series data.
 The system addresses a critical challenge in environmental monitoring: maintaining data continuity when sensor networks experience failures, communication delays, or data gaps.
 TSGuard combines state-of-the-art deep learning architectures (Graph Convolutional Networks and Long Short-Term Memory networks) with domain-aware rule-based fallbacks to provide reliable, streaming imputation capabilities.

 The framework is particularly well-suited for applications involving particulate matter (PM2.5) monitoring, air quality assessment, and other spatially-distributed environmental measurements where temporal continuity and spatial coherence are essential for accurate analysis and decision-making.

+Recent updates add an Apache IoTDB backend for canonical storage of simulation outputs and a hybrid assistant layer that uses a remote LLM (Groq) with fallback to the existing rule-based chatbot.

 > **📚 For detailed technical documentation** including mathematical formulations, advanced usage examples, and comprehensive API reference, see [TECHNICAL.md](TECHNICAL.md).